-How to avoid disappointment in the new solar panel installation gold rush
+How to avoid disappointment in the PV solar panel gold rush

 “Just like the supermarkets a week before Christmas, the solar panel installation industry is now currently going through a frenzy of demand.”